narangmayank/iot-smart-parking-system/README.md

 ## Firebase Login :-

-Please head over to [firebase](https://firebase.google.com/) and create the account if you don't have one.
-Once you're logged in create a real time database for data storage/retrieval in a real time.
-Please collect the firebase host and auth credentials and provide to the code as described in project configurations below.
+Please head over to [firebase](https://firebase.google.com/) sign up with your account and create a project if you don't have one.
+Once you've project onboard, create a real time database for data storage/retrieval in a real time.
+Please collect the [firebase host](./img/firebase_realtime_db.png) and [authentication key](./img/firebase_project_api_key.png) and provide to the code as described in project configurations below.

 ## Project Configurations